ritacassiasr/ritacassiasr/README.md

 ## Thanks for your visit!

 <h4>You can call me Rita Rocha.
 I'm 39 years old.<br>
-I am currently in a career transition to a Web Developer.<br>
+I am currently in a career transition to a Web Developer Full Stack.<br>
 I'm currently improving my technical skills, studyng React, Node.js, and tests at trybe, technology school.<br>
 In my spare time, I like to work out at the gym.</h4>